What is hepatitis B?

 - People pass the hepatitis B virus to each other through infected blood and body fluids such as semen, vaginal secretions, and saliva.

-- You can protect yourself by using condoms during sex, not sharing needles, and not sharing toothbrushes or razors.
+- You can protect yourself by using condoms during sex, not sharing needles or drug equipment, and not sharing toothbrushes or razors.

 - A vaccine is available to prevent hepatitis B.

 Tips to help you get the most from a visit to your healthcare provider: